Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • benign.

 With benign extrasystoles, the risk of complications is extremely low.
-Moreover, such patients have no signs of cardiovascular pathology in the history and during examination (normal ejection fraction of the left ventricle, no hypertrophy or cicatricial changes in the myocardium).
+Moreover, such patients have no signs of pathology of the cardiovascular system in the anamnesis and during examination (normal left ventricular ejection fraction, no hypertrophy or cicatricial changes in the myocardium).
 The frequency of ventricular extrasystoles does not exceed 10 per hour and there is no clinical picture of paroxysmal ventricular tachycardia.

-A potentially malignant course of the disease is characterized by a moderate or low risk of sudden death.
-The examination reveals structural changes in the heart in the stage of compensation.
-Ultrasound of the heart determines a decrease in the LV ejection fraction (30-55%) and the presence of a scar or myocardial hypertrophy.
+A potentially malignant disease is characterized by a moderate or low risk of sudden death.
+The examination reveals structural changes in the heart in the compensation stage.
+Ultrasound of the heart reveals a decrease in LV ejection fraction (30-55%) and the presence of scar or myocardial hypertrophy.
 Patients complain of a feeling of interruptions in the work of the heart, accompanied by short-term episodes of ventricular tachycardia (up to 30 seconds).

-The most dangerous ventricular ecstasystoles include 3 grades in the Lown classification - grades 4a, 4b and 5.
+The most dangerous ventricular ecstasystoles include 3 gradations in the Lown classification - 4a, 4b and 5 classes.

 Clinical manifestations

-In most patients, in the absence of lesions of the cardiovascular and nervous systems, extrasystole is latent.
-There are no specific complaints inherent in the disease.
+In most patients, in the absence of damage to the cardiovascular and nervous systems, extrasystole occurs hidden.
+There are no specific complaints inherent to the disease.
 Its pronounced clinical picture is usually represented by the following symptoms:

 • weakness;